bparanj/crystal/programming/iac/docs/basics/cron.md

 ### **Environment and Scope**

 **Ansible with CRON:**
 - **Local or Cloud-Independent:** Ansible with CRON is environment-agnostic.
-It can be used on any Unix-like server, whether it's hosted on-premises, in a private data center, or in any cloud environment including AWS, Azure, or Google Cloud.
+It can be used on any Unix-like server, whether it's hosted on-premises, in a private data center, or in any cloud environment  AWS, Azure, or Google Cloud.
 - **OS-Specific:** This method depends on the server's operating system capabilities (Linux in this case) and is limited to actions that can be performed within the server itself.

 **AWS CloudWatch Events/EventBridge:**